-Learn how to forecast the human resource needs of an organization within ambient socio-political situations.
-Prerequisite: Diploma/Degree or equivalent work experience.
-Textbook required.
+The focus is on human resources (HR) planning and includes the design of employee evaluation plans.
+Students learn how to forecast the human resources needs of an organization and to relate the requirements of the organization within ambient socio-political situations.
+Prerequiste: Diploma/Degree or equivalent work experience Textbook Required.
 NOTE: This course has mandatory group work.

 This course is designed to assist students in understanding the theory and practice of industrial relations in Canada.
 Students examine the environmental influences that affect union-management relations, appreciate the complex combination of power, reason, communications, politics, and attitudes that pervade industrial relations processes, and explore bargaining issues and their economic implications.
 This course also explores essential elements of the collective bargaining process, strategies at the bargaining table, and administration of the collective agreement, grievances and arbitration.